-The commercial sampling in Denmark is conducted by 4 large programs sampling different components of the landings and at sea catches.
-The 5 main programs are:
+The commercial sampling in Denmark is conducted in four large programs sampling different components of the landings and at sea catches.
+The fou main programs are:

 - 1. At sea Observer programme

 - 2. At market human consumption

 - 3. At market small pelagic

 - 4. At sea self-sampling- small pelagic